Exercise should not be stressful. I repeat exercise should not be stressful. Exercise should alleviate stress.

 Before I get into the biological explanation as to why exercise should and ought to alleviate stress, let's briefly discuss how different types of exercise alleviate different kinds of stress.

-This topic is especially important for Wellness Coaches to consider.
+This topic is especially important for a Wellness Coach to consider.

 The Different Kinds of Stress